 Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701u) and implementing regulations at 24 CFR Part 135.

-8 6 2021 Signature of Authorized Official
+gnature of Authorized Official

-Director, Palm Beach County Department of Housing and Economic Development Title Approved as to Form and Legal Sufficiency mg toward By: Sherry Howard Deputy Director
+Director, Palm Beach County Department of Housing and Economic Development Title